Joseph George Fisher, 86, coach in Baltimore schools

 Mr. Fisher began his long career at Patterson High School, teaching physical education and coaching soccer, wrestling and baseball from 1934 to 1941.
 He led the school to its first Maryland Scholastic Association soccer championship in 1941, and his teams won baseball championships in 1940 and 1941.

 He served in the Navy during World War II as a pharmacist's mate, training medics at several naval bases.

-After the war, he taught and coached at the Baltimore Polytechnic Institute until 1963.
-His teams at Poly won MSA titles in wrestling and golf and four MSA soccer championships.
+After the war, he taught and coached at Baltimore Polytechnic Institute until 1963.
+His teams at Poly won Maryland Scholastic Association titles in wrestling and golf and four MSA soccer championships.